mdbloice/Patch-Augmentation/README.md

-# Patch Swap Augmentation
+# Patch Augmentation
-*Patch Swap* is an image augmentation technique designed to improve model generalisation and mitigate adversarial attacks.
+*Patch Augmentation* is an image augmentation technique designed to improve model generalisation and mitigate adversarial attacks.

 ## How it works

-Patch Swap is a simple method where new, augmented images are created by combining two images from two different classes to create a new image and label pair.
+Patch Augmentation is a simple method where new, augmented images are created by combining two images from two different classes to create a new image and label pair.

 ## Examples